Charliephben/GA1.1-Garnet7/README.md

-Function A adds two seperate digits a and b
+Function A adds two seperate digits a and b. \\